 For those patients who are presenting for evaluation/treatment of previously undiagnosed ADD/ADHD, the Student Health Center physicians will meet with the patient and determine if the symptoms are supportive of the diagnosis.
 If so, all patients will be referred for psychological testing and if medication is recommended, a psychiatric referral will follow.

-Class II stimulant agents will not be prescribed at the Student Health Center.
+The Student Health Center does not prescribe Class II stimulant agents.
 Patients seeking these medications will be referred to an outside psychiatrist.

-All patients receiving ongoing care for ADD/ADHD at the Student Health Center will be advised of the services offered by the Disability services office, and encouraged to meet with the Assistant Dean of Students for Disability Services.
-The patient must agree to follow through on all study skills assessment/classes/follow-up as recommended by the Dean of Students Office.
+All patients receiving ongoing care for ADD/ADHD at the Student Health Center will be advised of the services offered by the Disability Services office, and encouraged to meet with the Director of Disability Services.
+The patient must agree to follow through on all study skills assessment/classes/follow-up as recommended by the Director and the Dean of Students Office.

 II.
 Registration with Disability Services